 Every transaction that happens using bitcoins gets stored on a ledger called the blockchain.
 This ledger is similar to any bank ledger that keeps track of balances and transactions.

 In order to ensure that the blockchain stays up to date and accurate, miners use computer equipment to solve complex equations in a process called mining.
 When these equations are solved, they verify transactions on the blockchain.

 Why There Is a Limited Supply of Bitcoin

-If there were an unlimited supply of bitcoins, it would be difficult for the cryptocurrency to gain any momentum as a valuable asset.
+If there were an unlimited supply of BTC, it would be difficult for the cryptocurrency to gain any momentum as a valuable asset.
 Limiting the supply creates demand.
 Similarly, if all the BTC were mined within just a few years, excitement about Bitcoin might fade quickly.
 Further, Bitcoin would not have the chance to be built out as an industry or viable currency.

 How Bitcoin’s Supply Compares to Other Coins

 One of the main differences between the various cryptocurrencies available on the market is their maximum supply and creation process.
 Below, we compare Bitcoin and five other popular cryptos based on these two attributes.

 [Cited in alphabetical order.
 All data are of July 2022.]